petport/import2xls/README.md

   --help                      Show this message and exit.

 Basic Usage:
-Options --master_file, --input_file and --convert_xls2xlsx expect path to the desired file, or just the file name of you are at the desired directory.
-Same thing applies for xls_handler.py
+Options --master_file, --input_file and --convert_xls2xlsx expect path to the desired file, or just the file name if you are working at the desired directory.